ggfevans/obsidian-midnight-commander/README.md

 This plugin draws inspiration and technical insights from several outstanding projects:

+- The classic [Midnight Commander](https://midnight-commander.org/) file manager - For the original dual-pane design pattern and keyboard-centric approach that serves as the foundation of this plugin.

 - [Quick Explorer](https://github.com/pjeby/quick-explorer) by PJ Eby - An exceptional file navigation plugin that provides breadcrumb navigation and keyboard-driven menus.
 Our keyboard navigation and file traversal systems draw significant inspiration from Quick Explorer's excellent implementation.

-- The classic [Midnight Commander](https://midnight-commander.org/) file manager - For the original dual-pane design pattern and keyboard-centric approach.
+- [File Tree Alternative](https://github.com/ozntel/file-tree-alternative) by Ozan Tellioglu - A brilliant React-based file tree plugin showcasing excellent state management with Recoil and modern React patterns.
+Their implementation provided valuable insights for our React component architecture and state management approach.

 ## 🛠 Development

 ### Quick Start

 ```bash
 # Clone the repository
 git clone https://github.com/ggfevans/obsidian-midnight-commander.git